Dihan07/Demo-Evershop-Search-Bar--Manual-Testing/README.md

 ## 📋 Project Overview

-This is a small testing project for the search functionality on the Evershop demo site (https://demo.evershop.io/)
+This is a small testing project  on the Evershop demo site (https://demo.evershop.io/)
+- where I ran, implemented, and executed test cases for  the search functionality
+- and executed a happy path journey from both API and UI

 ## 🔗 Test Case Document